Skip to main content

 • Replace text

-• Text formatting
+• Text Formatting

-• Text trimming
+• Text Cropping

-• Keep the first N characters
+• Keep first N characters: keep only the first n characters from the start

-• Keep the last N characters
+• Keep last N characters: keep only the last n characters from the end

 Explore advanced options